How to Build Your Business Case for a BPM System: Getting Budget

 Oddly making your life easier is not at the top of the list of things that concern the SMT, so don't include it in your business case.
 Think instead how a benefit to you, might in fact be of strategic benefit to the whole organisation...

-One of the reasons that BPM systems make our lives easier is, because they save our time.
+One of the reasons that BPM systems make all our lives easier, is because they save our time.
 As well as saving a Quality Manager's time, a BPM system will also save the time of all its end users.
 Now that is more likely to get the interest of the leadership team - explaining how each time someone looks for a form (for example) they will save at least 10 minutes and as this is an action repeated 10 times a day, by 100 employees - that is 10,000 minutes or 167 hours saved each day - which equates to many thousands of pounds of efficiency savings each day.

 Well it helps to remind yourself of the definition of Business Process Management.